 The idea here is to classify funds based on both the size of the companies invested in (their market caps) and the growth prospects of the invested stocks.
 The term value fund refers to a style of investing that looks for high quality, low growth companies that are out of favor with the market.
 These companies are characterized by low price-to-earning (P/E), low price-to-book (P/B) ratios, and high dividend yields.
 On the other side of the style spectrum are growth funds, which look to companies that have had (and are expected to have) strong growth in earnings, sales, and cash flows.
 These companies typically have high P/E ratios and do not pay dividends.
-A compromise between value nor growth stocks and are classified as being somewhere in the middle.
+A compromise between strict value and growth investment is a "blend," which simply refers to companies that are neither value nor growth stocks and are classified as being somewhere in the middle.